Koiji Coast 恋路海岸

 Similarly, Bentenjima, a small island just off the coast of the beach, is named for Benten (short for Benzaiten), one of the seven lucky gods of good fortune and the goddess of water, time, and music.

-Bentenjima lies peacefully in the bay, with a small torii Shinto gate stands on the water in front of it, making for an attractive scene.
+Bentenjima Island lies peacefully in the bay.
+A small torii gate stands on the water in front of it, making for an attractive scene.

 Of the many Noto Kiriko Festivals held on the Noto Peninsula in summer, Koiji Fire Festival is one of the most enchanting.
 The original festival began with a bonfire lit for the souls of the two lovers on the beach.